Randomness extraction via a quantum generalization of the conditional collision entropy: Introduction

 \section{Introduction}

-Consider a random variable $\rvx$ and a quantum state $\rst$ correlated to $\rvx$.
-The task of randomness extraction from source $\rvx$ against side information $\rst$ is to distill an almost random key $\rvs$ from $\rvx$.
-Here the randomness of $\rvs$ is measured by the trace distance between the composite systems $(\rvs,\rst)$ and $(\unf,\rst)$, where $\unf$ is a random variable uniformly distributed and independent of $\rst$.
+Consider a classical system $\opx$ and a quantum system $\opq$ in a joint quantum state $\cqst$.
+The task of randomness extraction from the classical source $\opx$ against the quantum side information $\opq$ is to distill an almost random key $\rvs$ from $\opx$ by applying a classical channel $\cfn_{\opx\to\ops}$ from system $\opx$ to system $\ops$, which results in a classical-quantum state $\hsst_{\ops\opq}=\cfn_{\opx\to\ops}(\cqst)$.
+Here the randomness of $\rvs$ is measured by the trace distance between the state $\hsst_{\ops\opq}$ of composite systems $\ops\opq$ and an ideal state $\mms_{\ops}\ot\stq$, where $\mms_{\ops}$ is the maximally mixed state and $\stq$ is the marginal state of $\cqst$.
 A major application of randomness extraction is privacy amplification \cite{bbcm95,rk05}, whose task is to transform a partially secure key into a highly secure key in the presence of an adversary with side information.

 It has been shown that a two-universal hash function \cite{cw79} can be used to provide randomness extraction against quantum side information, in which the extractable key length is lower-bounded by a quantum generalization of the conditional min-entropy \cite{rr05}.
 The extractable key length can also be given by a quantum generalization of the conditional collision entropy (conditional {\reny} entropy of order 2) \cite{rr05,rk05}.
 It should be stated that the collision entropy is lower-bounded by the min-entropy and so gives a better extractable key length than the min-entropy, while the min-entropy has several useful properties such as the monotonicity under quantum operations.